ibex109/UnityInputSystem-2DCharacterController/README.md

 - Events for setting up animation
 - 2D Physics

 Note, the character controller works differently than the one from Brackeys.
 You do not need to create a player movement script to call the character controller.
-Everything is done inside the player script.
+The equivalent of the player movement script is the input action asset.